deepanshs/mrsimulator/docs/user_guide/method/method.rst

   * - magnetic_flux_density
     - ``float``
-    - An *optional* float describing the macroscopic magnetic flux density of the applied external magnetic field in tesla.
-For example, ``18.8`` tesla.
+    - An *optional* float describing the macroscopic magnetic flux density of the applied external magnetic field in Tesla.
+For example, ``18.8`` Tesla.
 The default value is ``None`` and takes the global magnetic flux density defined by the method's :attr:`~mrsimulator.Method.magnetic_flux_density` attribute.